 I felt I had to send a strong message: be fearless every day; help others and it always comes back.
 I’ve been called a walnut with a marshmallow center.
 People will think what they want.
 I say: to thine own self be true, and never ever give up.

-Kelli, my name is Eugenia; you probably don't remember me, but I used to be a server in Pasadena, California.
-One time you came in and asked me what was wrong, so I told you about my
+From her Kelli, my name is Eugenia; you probably don't remember me, but I used to be a server in Pasadena, California.
+One time you came in and asked me what was wrong, so I told you about my dilemma.

 Basically, my ex-husband didn't want me to pursue my education, but I really wanted to.
 After the conversation you left me a huge tip of $50 and a note saying that I need to pursue my aspirations.
 I think this was like 8 or 9 years ago.
 Now so much time has passed, and I still remembered your message and your words of encouragement.